AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-generate Agora Chat app tokens for authentication.md

 ## Preprequisites

 - A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms#create-an-agora-account)
-- An [Agora project](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms#create-an-agora-project) with the [App Certificate](https://docs.agora.io/en/Agora Platform/manage_projects?platform=All Platforms#manage-your-app-certificates) and Agora Chat service enabled.
-To enable the Agora Chat service, contact support@agora.io.
+- An [Agora project](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms#create-an-agora-project) with the [App Certificate](https://docs.agora.io/en/Agora Platform/manage_projects?platform=All Platforms#manage-your-app-certificates) and Agora Chat enabled.
+To enable the Agora Chat, contact support@agora.io.

-- The [App ID](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms#get-the-app-id)  your Agora project
+- The [App ID](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms#get-the-app-id) , `org_name` and `app_name` of your Agora project, see [Enable and Configure Agora Chat](https://docs-preprod.agora.io/en/test/enable_chat?platform=Android).

 If your network environment has a firewall, Agora provides firewall whitelists so that you can use Agora Chat with restricted network access.
 You can contact support@agora.io for more information about the firewall whitelists.